burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > In real life, compilers are not yet fully supported modules (at the moment of August 2022), so please be careful if you're going to use them.
 At least check that your toolchain endorses it from practice and from checking [cpp reference details about compilers support](https://en.cppreference.com/w/cpp/compiler_support) if you are using one of the popular compilers.

-Modules are replacement of header files and do not have any connection with C++ [namespaces](https://en.cppreference.com/w/cpp/language/namespace).
+Modules are replacements of header files and do not have any connection with C++ [namespaces](https://en.cppreference.com/w/cpp/language/namespace).
 Next, we will go example by example to open all features of *modules*.

 ## Single Module Interface File/Module Unit